North Korea Fires More Than 20 Missiles, One Close To South - UrduPoint

 South Korea closed some air routes over the East Sea, also known as the Sea of Japan, advising local airlines to detour to "ensure passenger safety in the routes to the United States and Japan".

+White House national security spokesman John Kirby slammed North Korea as "reckless" for carrying out the launches.

+"We... condemn these missile launches and the DPRK's reckless decision to fire a missile below the de facto maritime boundary with the Republic of Korea," Kirby said.

-Russia called for calm, while European Council President Charles Michel said he was "outraged by (the) aggressive and irresponsible behaviour of Pyongyang".
+European Council President Charles Michel said he was "outraged" by Pyongyang's "aggressive and irresponsible behaviour" and Russia called for calm.